Ongeziwe-Qwayede-01/Risk-Management-System/Ass[8]/Activity_Diagram_Explanation.md

-📘 Activity Workflow Explanations – Risk Management System (RMS)
+## Activity Diagram Explanations – Risk Management System (RMS)

-This document provides plain-language explanations for key activity workflows in the RMS.
-Each workflow corresponds with functional requirements and user stories, but without any visual UML diagrams.
+This document provides clear, concise descriptions of key activity workflows in the RMS.
+Each section outlines the actors involved, the linked functional requirements, relevant user stories, and a plain-language explanation of the workflow.

 1. Identify and Assess Risks